What Conditions Cause Back Pain?

 Conservative treatments are always the first option for backbone spur treatment.
 However, Dr. Brisson may recommend and perform spine surgery, such as a laminectomy, to treat severe cases of bone spurs.
 These procedures attempt to relieve pain and other symptoms by removing the problematic bone spurs and thickened ligaments.

-Another condition we commonly see is Lumbar Spine Stenosis, the abnormal narrowing of the spinal canal which causes pressure on the spinal cord and nerves.
+Another back pain condition we commonly see is Lumbar Spine Stenosis, the abnormal narrowing of the spinal canal which causes pressure on the spinal cord and nerves.
 Symptoms include

 - Tingling sensation